tannaurus/nsm-nitro-enclave-utils/README.md

 There are a number of `ErrorCode`s returned from `aws-nitro-enclaves-nsm-api` that are currently unaccounted for when using this in `dev_mode`, configured via `NsmBuilder`.
 Some of them, like `ReadOnlyIndex` and `Success`, are missing due to their associated feature remaining (currently) unsupported.
 Others, like `InvalidIndex` and `InputTooLarge` are simply due to missing checks in the existing implementation.

 ## Setup
-If you're already using `aws-nitro-enclaves-nsm-api`, you'll need to swap out `aws_nitro_enclaves_nsm_api::driver::nsm_init` with `NsmBuilder`, which allows you to swap our your pki and specify the PCRs of your attestation document.
+If you're already using `aws-nitro-enclaves-nsm-api`, you'll need to swap out `aws_nitro_enclaves_nsm_api::driver::nsm_init` with `NsmBuilder`, which allows you to swap out your pki to self-sign attestation documents, and specify the PCRs that are included in those attestation documents.

 ### Root of trust